AriFordsham/GHCWiki/generics-propositional-equality.md

 Marriage of `GHC.Generics` with `gdiff` appears straightforward weren't there one detail: the metadata is not available at the type level, so `gdiff`'s requirement for propositional equality cannot be satisfied.

-To support this propositional equality in `GHC.Generics`, we have to equip the {datatype, constructor and selector} metatypes with type-level information so that we can use `Data.Type.Equality`-provided functions (e.g. sameNat, sameSymbol) on them.
+To support this propositional equality in `GHC.Generics`, we have to equip the {datatype, constructor and selector} metatypes with type-level information so that we can use `Data.Type.Equality`-provided functions (e.g. `sameNat`, `sameSymbol`) on them.

 # Metadata in `GHC.Generics`